-At A Glance: At the heart of the city is Edmonton’s Downtown core, boasting a flourishing arts & cultural district, educational institutions, shopping and eating to your heart’s desire, broad-spectrum access to public transit services, and the utmost convenience of accessibility to everything the city has to offer.
+All the top realtors in Edmonton will tell you the heart of the city is Edmonton’s Downtown core, boasting a flourishing arts & cultural district, educational institutions, shopping and eating to your heart’s desire, broad-spectrum access to public transit services, and the utmost convenience of accessibility to everything the city has to offer.
 With no shortage of sights and activities, Downtown Edmonton is a sure bet for an active lifestyle and cultural experience.

 Edmonton’s Central Core is often referred to as Downtown Edmonton, and is comprised of 19 neighborhoods; some of which are Boyle Street, Central McDougall, McCauley, Oliver, Queen Mary Park, Riverdale and Rossdale on the north side of the North Saskatchewan River.

 Downtown Edmonton is further divided into five sub categories known as Capital City District, Commercial-Cultural Core, Jasper Avenue, McKay Avenue Neighbourhood, and the Warehouse Campus Neighbourhood.
 It is estimated now there are over 11,000 people living in Downtown Edmonton – a relatively small population when compared to other Canadian cities despite major rejuvenation initiatives.
 The majority of housing in this area consists of high-rise apartments and condos.

 Transportation is a breeze within Downtown Edmonton using the transit system’s light rail system which runs beneath the downtown core.
 A large concentration of university students live and work in this area due to the convenient location of both major post-secondary schools Grant MacEwan University and the University of Alberta.
 Central Edmonton is also home to the Northern Alberta Institute of Technology (NAIT), offering education in various trades and technological disciplines.